MattHuckins/LEMSv2-GPS/README.md

 ## Objective
 The objective of this project is to incorperate a GPS module into the existing LEMSv2 system, while considering the low energy consumption goals of the original LEMSv2 environmental monitoring system.
 The two main goals of the this project are: to use the GPS module to update the RTC if the system malfunctions in a manner that resets the RTC, to create arrays of latitude and longitude stored on the SD card.

+## Summary of functionality

+Update the RTC of the system using the atomic clock on nearby satalites if the system malfunctions in a manner that resets the RTC

+Create arrays of latitude and longitude stored on the SD card at frequecies and lengths determined by the user

 ## Library additions to the original LEMSv2

 #include "variant.h"            // Multiplexing library for SAMD boards